Hotmoka/hotmoka/README.md

 This is the command-line interface of Hotmoka.
 Commands:
-  bind-key           Binds a key to a reference, so that it becomes an account burn               Burns coins from an account, if the node allows it buy-validation     Accept a sale offer of validation power call               Calls a method of an object or class create             Creates an object in the store of a node
+  bind-key           Binds a key to a reference, so that it becomes an account buy-validation     Accept a sale offer of validation power call               Calls a method of an object or class create             Creates an object in the store of a node